-MUSD had success early in the year with implementing actions to support our students, families, teachers, and staff through the listed Goals, actions, programs, services, and personnel to increase Common Core State Standards (CCSS) in English-Language Arts and Mathematics and implement DOK 3 & 4 levels to raise rigor and engagement.
+After reflecting on the 2022-23 school year with a comprehensive assessment on state (Ca Dashboard) and local performance indicators, local self-assessment reflection tools, and educators parters input MUSD has made progress with implementing actions within our LCAP.
+MUSD LCAP is designed to support our students, families, teachers, and staff through the listed Goals, actions, programs, services, and personnel to increase Common Core State Standards (CCSS) in English-Language Arts and Mathematics and implement DOK 3 & 4 levels to raise rigor and engagement.
+Some Notable Successes include the following: